Rockies vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has 13 doubles, a triple, nine home runs, 53 walks and 29 RBI (70 total hits).
-He has swiped two bases.
+- Wade has put up 70 hits with 13 doubles, a triple, nine home runs and 53 walks.
+He has driven in 29 runs with two stolen bases.

 Wade Recent Games